Back pain is one of the most common ailments in the United States today. Roughly 80 percent of adults experience back

 Imaging tests give your doctor an idea of what’s happening inside your body.
 The imaging tests you need may include:

 - X-ray: An X-ray allows your doctor to see your joints and bones.
-They will look for signs of fusing or damage.
+They will look for signs of inflammation, damage, or fusion.

 - MRI scan: An MRI sends radio waves and a magnetic field through your body to produce an image of your body’s soft tissues.
 This helps your doctor see inflammation within and around joints.

 Lab tests your doctor may order include:

-- HLA-B27 gene test: Decades of research into this disease has revealed one detectable risk factor: your genes.
+- HLA-B27 gene test: Decades of research into AS have revealed one detectable risk factor: your genes.
 People with the HLA-B27 gene are more susceptible to developing AS.
 However, not everyone with the gene will develop the disease.

 - Complete blood count (CBC): This test measures the number of red and white blood cells in your body.
 A CBC test can help identify and rule out other possible conditions.

 - Erythrocyte sedimentation rate (ESR): An ESR test uses a blood sample to measure inflammation in your body.